 Things Connected is an initiative by Digital Catapult to support UK businesses using LPWAN technologies.
 It is a free-to-use network for the experimenting and prototyping of new IoT products and services that can benefit from the unique features of LoRaWAN and SigFox.

-We also run innovation programs for start-ups and small businesses where they can access industry mentors, as well as commercial and academic expertise to help them bring thier products to market.
+We also run innovation programmes for start-ups and small businesses where they can access industry mentors, as well as commercial and academic expertise to help them bring their products to market.

 Why join Things Connected?

 - Get your IoT solution to market faster